gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 > Option:cluster.server-quorum-type
   Value Description:  none | server
  If set to server, this option enables the specified volume to participate in the server-side quorum.
  If set to none, that volume alone is not considered for volume checks.

-The cluster.server-quorum-ratio is a percentage figure and is cluster wide- i.e. you cannot have a different ratio for different volumes in the same trusted pool.
+The cluster.server-quorum-ratio is a percentage figure and is cluster wide- i.e. you cannot have different ratio for different volumes in the same trusted pool.

-For a two-node trusted storage pool it is important to set this value to be greater than 50% so that two nodes separated from each other do not both believe they have quorum simultaneously.
-For a 2 node plain replica volume, this would mean both nodes need to be up and running.
+For a two-node trusted storage pool, it is important to set this value greater than 50%, so that two nodes separated from each other do not believe they have quorum simultaneously.
+For a two-node plain replica volume, this would mean both nodes need to be up and running.
 So there is no notion of HA/failover.

 There are users who create a replica 2 volume from 2 nodes and peer-probe